metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Trevor Lawrence still plays too much like a bum for my liking.
 As does Marvin Jones.

+Speaking of which, I'm looking at these receivers and nobody is standing out.
+Their route-running is nowhere near as crisp as I expected.
+I worry Jacksonville completely lacks receiving weaponry.

 ***

 ## Seahawks @ Saints